junxit/us-congress-bills-115/metadata.md

 - 2017-10-19 — Placed on the Union Calendar, Calendar No. 256.
 - 2017-10-19 — Reported by the Committee on Agriculture.
 H. Rept.
 115-352.
 - 2017-10-19 — Reported by the Committee on Agriculture.
 H. Rept.
 115-352.
+- 2017-10-31 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2017-10-31 — Considered as unfinished business. (consideration: CR H8285-8286)
+- 2017-10-31 — Considered under suspension of the rules. (consideration: CR H8284-8285)
+- 2017-10-31 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2521.
+- 2017-10-31 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-10-31 — Mr. Crawford moved to suspend the rules and pass the bill.
+- 2017-10-31 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 394 - 1 (Roll no. 591). (text: CR H8284)
+- 2017-10-31 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 394 - 1 (Roll no. 591).(text: CR H8284)